awsdocs/aws-glue-developer-guide/doc_source/console-machine-learning-transforms.md

 **Type**
 The type of machine learning transform; for example, **Find matching records**\.

+**Glue version**
+This value determines which version of AWS Glue this machine learning transform is compatible with\.
+Glue 1\.0 is recommended for most customers\.
+If the value is not set, the Glue compatibility defaults to Glue 0\.9\.
+For more information, see [AWS Glue Versions](https://docs.aws.amazon.com/glue/latest/dg/release-notes.html#release-notes-versions)\.

 **Status**
 Indicates whether the transform is **Ready** or **Needs teaching**\.
 To run a machine learning transform successfully in a job, it must be `Ready`\.